Occupational Health and Safety

 |Company-wide self-care seminars to practice sleeping and breathing exercises

 |Provision of more individualized guidance on sleep, obesity, smoking, etc.

 Detecting Illnesses at an Early Stage, Maintaining and Promoting Health for Employees and their Families

-Based on the belief that the health of employees and their families holds the key to the further development for the company, JFE Shoji is working to create workplace environments in which employees can work with vigor.
+JFE Shoji believes that the health of employees and their families holds the key to the further development of the company and is therefore creating workplace environments in which employees can work with vigor.

 Response to the COVID-19 Pandemic

 The JFE Group recognizes the importance of social infrastructure that manufactures and supplies the necessary goods for society and fully understands the purpose and content of the government's basic policy to respond to COVID-19.
 We place the highest priority on employee health and have taken action from the perspective of the basic approach to preventing infection and specific measures to be taken as outlined in the guidelines issued by the Japan Business Federation.
 While taking into account the conditions of factories and other factors, we have worked to prevent the transmission of COVID-19 and have continued to fulfill our role as a social infrastructure, including providing vaccinations at workplaces.